 Submit an online application, resume, personal statement, GRE scores, letters of recommendation, official transcripts, psychology or related course history list, and community psychology-related volunteer or employment.

 You will complete three research core courses, two basic graduate core courses, four Community Psychology courses, three elective courses, and a culminating experience course such as a fieldwork placement.

-of surveyed 2018 graduate psychology alumni were employed, continuing their education or not seeking employment within six months of graduation.
+of College of Science and Health graduates were employed, continuing their education or pursuing other goals within six months of graduation.

 Professors LaVome Robinson and Leonard Jason designed a personalized intervention program called Success over Stress to help Chicago teens navigate unique social and emotional challenges.
 The professors and their graduate students will have worked with about 350 Chicago Public Schools ninth-graders over the course of their NIH-backed five-year study of the program.
 Watch our faculty talk about their research labs, their approaches to mentoring students and program expectations